-Sacramento, CA--Newly amended legislation by Assemblymember David Chiu (D-San Francisco), Assemblymember Monique Limón (D-Santa Barbara), Senator Steven Bradford (D-Gardena), and Senator Anna Caballero (D-Salinas) to prevent and delay evictions passed the Senate floor today.
+Sacramento, CA--Legislation by Assemblymember David Chiu (D-San Francisco), Assemblymember Monique Limón (D-Santa Barbara), Senator Steven Bradford (D-Gardena), and Senator Anna Caballero (D-Salinas) to prevent and delay evictions passed the Assembly floor on a concurrence vote today and now heads to Governor Gavin Newsom’s desk for his signature.
 Assembly Bill 3088, the product of negotiations led by Governor Gavin Newsom, seeks to prevent evictions for non-payment of rent for tenants financially impacted by COVID-19.

 “This will not be the ultimate solution to addressing COVID-19 evictions, but will tide us over for the next five months,” said Assemblymember Chiu.
 “This gives us the time to reconsider our options next legislative session and potentially work with a new federal administration on economic relief for struggling tenants and property owners.”

 Under AB 3088, tenants who have COVID-19 related financial hardships and missed rent payments between March 1, 2020, and August 31, 2020, cannot ever be evicted for those missed rent payments.
 The rent owed would be converted to civil debt, and landlords could recover that debt in small claims court.